-In every one of the 21 Atlantic region health districts, women eat more fruits and vegetables than men.
-But there are some significant variations among women in the different health districts.
-Women in farming districts like the Annapolis Valley (NS2) and rural PEI tend to eat somewhat more fruits and vegetables than their counterparts in other parts of Atlantic Canada.
-Women in Cape Breton (NF5) and Campbellton (NB5) also eat somewhat more fruits and vegetables.
-In Newfoundland, however, women in St. John's (NF1) eat more fruits and vegetables than women in other parts of the province.
+In every one of the 21 Atlantic region health districts, females eat more fruits and vegetables than do men.
+But there are some significant variations among females in the different health districts.
+Females in farming districts like the Annapolis Valley (NS2) and rural PEI tend to eat somewhat more fruits and vegetables than their counterparts in other parts of Atlantic Canada.
+Females in Cape Breton (NF5) and Campbellton (NB5) also eat somewhat more fruits and vegetables.
+In Newfoundland, however, females in St. John's (NF1) eat more fruits and vegetables than those in other parts of the province.

-Of all the 21 health districts, however, Campbellton is the only one where women's rate of fruit and vegetable consumption matches the national average.
-As noted above, even the national average is not an appropriate target or objective, since well over half of Canadian women and more than two-thirds of Canadian men do not consume sufficient fruits and vegetables for optimal health.
+Of the 21 health districts, however, the Annapolis Valley (NS2), rural PEI, and Campbellton (NB5) are the only districts where the female rate of fruit and vegetable consumption is greater than the national average.
+As noted above, even the national average is not an appropriate target or objective, since well over half of Canadian females and more than two-thirds of Canadian males do not consume sufficient fruits and vegetables for optimal health.